Sharifarezaie/Telephon-number-validator/README.md

 > Provide a detailed overview of your project.
 Explain what it does, why it is useful, and any other relevant information.

+This is a program that check id if input value is a valid number or no.
 Examples;
 Iwork index.html styles.css script.js